You are welcome to join in any of the Anglican worship services across the Benefice. We hope you will feel at home.

 - 15.00 hrs at St Dunstan's Church Hall: Messy Church on the first Sunday of the month.
 This is a popular event specially for families.
 Each session is based on a Christian theme, with creative activities and refreshments for all the family.
 Parents or carers with children are welcome

-- 18.30 hrs at The Eastbridge Hospital: Compline on the first Sunday of the month.
+- 18.30 hrs at The Eastbridge Hospital: Evensong and Compline on the third Sunday of the month.
 Everyone is welcome to enjoy Evensong and Compline in the ancient Eastbridge Hospital (location).
 Compline is an opportunity for the Benefice to come together and share light refreshments together with a glass of wine

-- 15.30 hrs (Winter time) or 18.30 hrs (Summer time) at St Dunstan's Church: Service of Healing and Wholeness on the second Sunday of the month.
+- 15.30 hrs (Winter time) or 18.30 hrs (Summer time) at St Dunstan's Church: Service of Healing and Wholeness with the Laying on of Hands.
+This is held quarterly (Mar, June, Sept, Dec).
 This is a quiet, reflective service that offers the opportunity for the Laying on of Hands and Prayer Ministry

 This is a short service from Common Worship at 09.00 hrs every weekday.